gw111zz/HelloScalaOnAndroid/README.md

 ============

-Assuming the Android SDK is set up and working on the command line, "ant clean compile install" from the project directory will build and compile the project and install it on the running Android emulator.
+Assuming the Android SDK is set up and working on the command line, "ant clean debug" from the project directory will build and compile the project, then use "adb install <path to built APK file>" to install it on the running Android emulator.

 Known Issues
 ============